enormandeau/mapcomp/README.md

 A tutorial data set of markers for two species and a reference genome are included in MapComp.
 Both the genome and marker data used for the tutorial were created *in silico*.
-As a result, the figures will look too perfect.
-However, the goal of the tutorial to run a full MapComp analysis once as an example of how to use it with your real data.
+As a result, the figures will look really perfect.
+However, the goal of the tutorial to run a full MapComp analysis once to learn how to use it with your real data.
 Additionally, the tutorial .csv data file serves as an example of the exact format required for the marker .csv file, which contains the marker information for the analyzed species.